-Figure 6-5: Contaminated and Background Stream Reaches of the North Canyons (from Draft LANL Figure 10-0010-01.pdf)
+Figure 6-5: Contaminated and background stream reaches of the North Canyons (from Draft LANL Figure 10-0010-01.pdf)

-The storm timing and intensity, the canyons affected by storms, the location, contaminant concentration and susceptibility to erosion of sediments are just a few of the controlling factors that regulate the flow of contaminated sediments and surface water from LANL to the Rio Grande.
-Each sediment transport event is unique, being the product of unique antecedent conditions and unique storms.
-Storm events effect canyons unequally, with many events resulting in no sediment transport or water flow to the Rio Grande at all.
+The storm timing and intensity, the canyons affected by storms, the location, contaminant concentration and susceptibility to erosion of sediments are just a few of the controlling factors regulating the flow of contaminated sediments and surface water from LANL to the Rio Grande.
+Each sediment transport event is unique, resulting from unique antecedent conditions and unique storms.
+Storm events affect canyons unequally, with many events resulting in no sediment transport or water flow to the Rio Grande at all.
 Infrequent large events cause significant discharge of contaminated water and sediments to the Rio Grande from the LACW.
-One effect of the Cerro Grande fire was to increase the frequency, duration, and magnitude of streamflow in response to precipitation (due to decreased vegetation), an effect that has diminished since the fire but still persists a decade later.
+One of the Cerro Grande fire's effects was to increase the frequency, duration, and magnitude of streamflow in response to precipitation (due to decreased vegetation), an effect that has diminished since the fire, but still persists a decade later.
 One result of all storm events at LANL is a modification of the sediment-bound contaminant inventory with respect to contaminant concentration and post-storm locations.

-With the complex hydrology described above, and scope of the IPR effort, a simplified path to calculating impacts at the BDD is needed.
+In light of the complex hydrology described above and the scope of the IPR effort, a simplified path for calculating impacts at the BDD is needed.
 Certain observations and limitations are recognized:

-- The highest risk at the BDD intake will occur when large amounts of contaminated sediments from LACW are transported to the Rio Grande and river is at its low-flow condition (minimum dilution). - Significant changes in surface water flow, suspended sediment concentration, and contaminant concentration take place between the LANL site boundary and the Rio Grande over approximately 6 km (3.7 mi.). - Monitoring results from surface water storm flow sampling within the LANL boundaries cannot be reliably extended to predictions of surface water discharge at the Rio Grande. - Contaminant concentrations and distribution of in-place LACW contaminated sediments are not useful to calculate potential in-stream concentrations in the Rio Grande because of the difficulty in predicting their transport. - In the absence of direct measurement, correlations between concentration of individual contaminants in in-place and suspended sediments may be useful for predicting in-stream concentrations of undetermined contaminants in the Rio Grande. - Surface water sampling within contaminated LANL canyons is biased towards higher contaminant concentrations than would be expected in the sediments of the lower reaches of LACW.
+- The highest risk at the BDD intake will occur when large amounts of contaminated sediments from LACW are transported to the Rio Grande and the river is at its low-flow condition (minimum dilution). - Significant changes in surface water flow, suspended sediment concentration, and contaminant concentration take place between the LANL site boundary and the Rio Grande over approximately 6 km (3.7 mi.). - Monitoring results from surface water storm flow sampling within the LANL boundaries cannot be reliably extended to predictions of surface water discharge at the Rio Grande. - Contaminant concentrations and distribution of in-place LACW contaminated sediments are not useful for calculating potential in-stream concentrations in the Rio Grande because of the difficulty in predicting their transport. - In the absence of direct measurement, correlations between concentration of individual contaminants in in-place and suspended sediments may be useful for predicting in-stream concentrations of undetermined contaminants in the Rio Grande. - Surface water sampling within contaminated LANL canyons is biased towards higher contaminant concentrations than would be expected in the sediments of the lower reaches of LACW.

-Given the constraints above, it would be highly uncertain to use sediment contaminant data from any point other than the confluence of LACW with the Rio Grande to project Rio Grande contaminant concentrations at the BDD intake..
+Given the constraints above, using sediment contaminant data from any point other than from the confluence of LACW with the Rio Grande in order to project Rio Grande contaminant concentrations at the BDD intake would be highly uncertain.
 By necessity, the IPR relies on data from the E110 surface water monitoring station.
 Storm flow and contaminant data from this station is very limited.